ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor/_component-interface-javascript.md

 [[only-javascript]]
-|## Cell Renderer Component
+|## Cell Editor Component
 |
-|The interface for the cell renderer component is as follows:
+|The interface for the cell editor component is as follows:
 |
 |```ts
 |interface ICellEditorComp {